 When you ask sales what you can do to better support them, it’s going to be like opening Pandora’s box, they will tell you many, many things that they need your support on.

 Here are the 5 must-ask questions, I created a YouTube video to show you why.
 Check it out.

-- What was the biggest deal you closed in the past 5 years?
+- What was the biggest deal sales closed in the last 3-5 years?

-- For those accounts which you lost, should the contacts go back to the marketing database for further nurturing?
+- For lost deals, should the leads go back to marketing for further nurturing?

-- What content do you find most useful?
+- What types of marketing content did sales find most useful?

 The most ideal way to start sales enablement is top-down.
 As a VP of marketing, you have the authority and power to initiate collaboration with the VP of sales.

 Obviously, you have your marketing plan and initiatives for the year, as does the sales team.

 Understand the sales plan and key imperatives for the year.
 Identify the areas where marketing can add value.

 Get the VP of sales’ buy-in and identify team members from both sides to form a task force or a virtual team, since many small projects start with some forms of a task force.
 This is a good way to start if you can’t add headcount immediately.

 To keep the momentum going, it’s essential to request timely updates from the team.